Social Security Agreement between Australia and New Zealand - Frequently Asked Questions

 - a protected SCV holder (generally this applies to SCV holders who were in Australia on 26 February 2001.
 Some other exceptions also apply).

-New Zealanders living in Australia who do not fall into any of the above categories and are not covered by the Agreement may however qualify for Family Tax Benefit, Maternity Allowance, Maternity Immunisation Allowance or Child Care Benefit.
+New Zealanders living in Australia who do not fall into any of the above categories and are not covered by the Agreement may however qualify for some other payments, such as family payments.
+Further information is available on the Services Australia website.

 [ top ]